 Hyaluronic acid is highly competitive in the Seoul market, with mainstream brands including Restylane, Juvederm, and local Korean brand Yvoire.

-Brand/Use Seoul Market Prices (Korean Won per 1cc) Approximate Conversion to Taiwan Dollars Taiwan Market Prices (Taiwan Dollar per 1cc)
+Brand/Use Seoul Market Prices (Korean Won per 1cc) Approximate Conversion to Taiwanese Dollars Taiwan Market Prices (Taiwanese Dollar per 1cc)

 Yvoire 150,000 to 250,000 won Approximately 3,750 to 6,250 yuan Approximately 9,000 to 15,000 yuan